πŸ† WINNER · NYAS Junior Academy 2026

 All application data (accounts, plans, messages, biomarker history) is stored in a Cloudflare Durable Object (TetherData).
 This replaces the previous AsyncStorage-only approach and provides:

-• Cross-device sync — a doctor publishes a plan on their laptop, the patient sees it on their phone instantly
+• Cross-device sync β€” a doctor publishes a plan on their laptop, the patient sees it on their phone instantly

-• Strong consistency — single-instance guarantee means no stale reads across regions
+• Strong consistency β€” single-instance guarantee means no stale reads across regions

-• Edge persistence — data persists in Cloudflare's global network with automatic replication
+• Edge persistence β€” data persists in Cloudflare's global network with automatic replication

-• Privacy — password hashes are stored server-side (SHA-256), never exposed to clients
+• Privacy β€” password hashes (PBKDF2-SHA256, 100k iterations, per-user salt) live in the Durable Object and are never exposed to clients

 The DO seeds itself with starter accounts on first access.
 AsyncStorage is only used for local session state (which user is logged in on this device).

-Rust WASM Engine
+Rust WASM Engine (fallback)

 Entry Points